Chevron U.S.A., Inc. v. Natural Resources Defense Council, Inc.: Florida

-In interpreting a state statute or rule, a state court or an officer hearing an administrative action pursuant to general law may not defer to an administrative agency’s interpretation of such statute or rule, and must instead interpret such statute or rule de novo.

 The amendment also stopped deference to agencies' interpretation of its own rules, ending Auer deference in the state.

 Mississippi

 The Mississippi Supreme Court judicially overturned Chevron deference at the state level in King v.
 Mississippi Military Department (2018).

 North Carolina

 The North Carolina Supreme Court has rejected Chevron deference, but the state agencies are still entitled to deference comparable to Skidmore deference.
-Nevertheless some lower courts have continued to give agencies deference under Chevron.
+Nevertheless, some lower courts have continued to give agencies deference under Chevron.

 Ohio

 The Ohio Supreme Court judicially overturned Chevron deference at the state level in TWISM Enterprises v.
 State Board of Registration in 2023.

 Wisconsin

 The Wisconsin Supreme Court judicially overturned Chevron deference at the state level in Tetra Tech, Inc. v.
 Wisconsin Department of Revenue (2016).
 In 2018, Governor Scott Walker signed a bill prohibiting courts from deferring to agency interpretations, and thus codifying the end to deference in Wisconsin.